-Perhaps one of the most surprising benefits life organization can have, is the reduced risk of a heart attack.
+Perhaps one of the most surprising benefits a life organization can have is the reduced risk of a heart attack.
 So, how exactly can being more organized make you physically healthier?
 Well, it’s all down to increased activity.

 It reduces stress